DWWA Judge profile: Gerard Barnes - Decanter

 Gerard Barnes

-Gerard Barnes currently buys wine for Berkmann Wine Cellars.
-In his twenty odd years in the wine industry he has held a range of roles including senior positions.
+In his twenty odd years in the wine industry, he has held a range of roles including senior positions.
 He began in retail shop management and moved into buying, which he has done for various companies and organizations including a major national supermarket group and a large, complex multi-channel drinks and hospitality organization.

-He expanded into product development for an independent wine importer and distributor, sourcing private and exclusive label wines and spirits for the US and international markets.
+He expanded into product development for the wine importer and distributor, Berkmann Wine Cellars, sourcing private and exclusive label wines and spirits for the US and international markets.